k-eeer/fdaProvedDrugDockingWithSmina/README.md

-#description:

-This scripts prepares protein and drug molecules(="ligands" in this scripts)' structures,

-Then fitting one pretein and one drug molecules,caculating the affinity to get some drug molecules

-in some states which fit protein molecule best.
-Those drug molecules can be material to design new

-drug or therapy.<br /><br />
+This script is a demo to screening possible drug with the software, smina.

+R-package ,Bio3d and rescoring function of smina are used to improve screening accruacy.

+You can use buildSql.sh to build a MySQL table of PubChem pages of  possible drug.

-You can revise loop condition to run complete process.
+And you can revise loop condition to run complete process.
 It might take 3-4 or more days.

-Whole process can be divided into four parts: 1)prepare molecules,2)docking(=fitting), 3)rescoring

-to get more reliable result, and 4)view the result.

 <br /><br /><br />

-#Prerequisites:
+# Prerequisites:

-1)tools:
+# 1)tools:

 R-package 'Bio3d'